Pa. gives update on COVID-19 cases, vaccinations for Tuesday

-(WKBN) – The Pennsylvania Department of Health reported there were 12,998 new cases of COVID-19 and 56 new deaths since Friday’s report.
-The numbers include the holiday weekend and Tuesday’s count of 2,536.
+(WKBN) – The Pennsylvania Department of Health reported 3,732 additional positive cases of COVID-19 and 83 new deaths since Monday’s report.

 The trend in the 14-day moving average number of hospitalized patients continues to increase again.
 The full 14-day moving average since the start of the pandemic can be found here.